Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Phase diagram of Kagom e link lattice

 The QMC simulation setup can now be used to extract the residual entropy as a function of temperature and $\Omega$.
 As our simulations are restricted to sample only from the blockade allowed states, the thermal entropy at infinite temperature cannot be easily calculated from product states, as dimer coverings cannot be represented in such a manner.
 To calculate a benchmark for the infinite temperature entropy, we use specific heat data at large $\Omega(\approx 1.4)$, and integrate $C_v/T$ starting from temperatures much below the expected gap.
 As the system is in the paramagnetic phase in this limit, the ground state residual entropy is trivially expected to be zero, and the integration to high temperatures allows us to extract the infinite temperature entropy.
 We find that the entropy per unit site is $0.3285(1)$ for $L=4$, and has negligible finite size corrections for larger sizes.
 As expected, this is significantly smaller than $ln(2)$, which would be the case without the Rydberg constraint.

-We show our results in Fig.~\ref{FigData}(b) and (c), and find that these are similar to the $24$-site lattice for system sizes of $4$ and $8$ down to temperatures of $\approx 0.01$.
+We show our results in Fig.~\ref{FigData}(b) and (c), and find that these are similar to the $L=2$ lattice for system sizes of $L=4$ and $L=8$ down to temperatures of $\approx 0.01$.
 For low temperatures, calculating $C_v$ using the fluctuation- dissipation relationship, i.e. $C_v=\beta^2(\braket{E^2}-\braket{E}^2)$, has large error bars, and thus we obtain $C_v$ directly by taking a numerical derivative of the energy.
 For our simulation ranges, this ensures an error bar of $<10\%$.
 The smallest value of $\Omega$ at which this temperature is low enough to detect the second peak in specific heat is $0.7$, and the temperature considered is 30 times smaller than the smallest scale in the system ($\Omega/2=0.35$).
 This point is consistent with the location of the transition to the spin liquid phase in Ref.~\cite{Vryd}.
 If the spin liquid phase indeed appears close to this transition, it is not seen down to temperatures much smaller than $\Omega,\delta$.
-We also study the density of bosons $\langle n\rangle$ as a function of $\Omega$ at the lowest temperature simulated, and find a peak at the same position seen in Ref.~\cite{Vryd}.
-However, in our case, it is a smooth peak as it is finite temperature and does not sharpen into a discontinuity.
-These studies do not deny the existence of a spin liquid phase, and although confirming this would require arbitrarily low temperatures, we can guarantee that even if the spin liquid is present, it is highly unstable to thermal fluctuations.